image

 Intended Audience

-This course will appeal to anyone looking to extend their knowledge of cloud security best practices, and to learn more about the tools and services available to help manage cloud security.
-If you are performing any of the roles below, we recommend completing this course.
+This lesson will appeal to anyone looking to extend their knowledge of cloud security best practices, and to learn more about the tools and services available to help manage cloud security.
+If you are performing any of the roles below, we recommend completing this lesson.

 • Architects and Developers